w3c/wot-usecases/USE-CASES/hazard-annotations.md

 ### Security Considerations:

 The system relies on being able to trust the information exchanged and has to detect bad actors.
+For example, if a sensor can be spoofed as to report a fire hazard that results in a door unlocking (even though there is no fire), that would result in a physical security issue.

 ### Privacy Considerations: